cfrg/draft-irtf-cfrg-hash-to-curve/draft-goldberg-cfrg-hash-to-curve.md

 ~~~

 Another way to express this algorithm is as follows:

 ~~~
 1. r = HashToBase(alpha)
 2. d = -A / (1 + ur^2)
 3. e = f(d)^((p-1)/2)
 4. u = ed - (1 - e)A/u
 ~~~

 Here, e is the Legendre symbol of y = (d^3 + Ad^2 + d), which will be
-1 if y is a quadratic ressidue (square) mod p, and -1 otherwise.
+1 if y is a quadratic residue (square) mod p, and -1 otherwise.
 (Note that raising y to ((p -1) / 2) is a common way to compute
 the Legendre symbol.)